This section allows you to customize Zotero’s appearance.

 Automatically remove items in the trash deleted more than … days ago - Change how soon items are automatically deleted from the trash.

-By default, when you copy items between your personal library and a group library, or between different group libraries, any child notes, links, snapshots and other file attachments are copied along.
+By default, when you copy items between your personal library and a group library, or between different group libraries, any child notes, linked URIs, snapshots and other stored file attachments are copied along.
 By unchecking the “child notes”, “child snapshots and imported files” and/or “child links” check boxes, you can prevent one or more types of item attachments from being copied.